Monday, January 31, 2011

 French Onion Soup

 I believe it earns the name French onion soup when it has the cheesy topping, traditionally Gruyere, though you can certainly use whatever cheese you prefer.
-Don't hold me to that name thing, since I've never dipped a single toe in French territory myself.
+Don't hold me to that name thing, since I've never dipped a single toe in French territory myself, unless you count the area of the Deep South that I'm from.

 Wednesday, January 12, 2011